 The Cubii JR1 is the company’s original under-desk elliptical model.

-Its simple design features a black body with two pedals and either an aqua- or purple-colored flywheel.
+Its straightforward design features a black body with two pedals and either aqua or purple flywheel.

 The device also includes an easy-to-read LCD to keep you abreast of your progress during a workout, allowing you to track performance metrics, such as: